Instagram Tips & Strategies

 • Healthcare products that make misleading claims

-Your account itself must also demonstrate trustworthiness.
+Your account must also demonstrate trustworthiness.
 This means providing accurate business information, having a history of authentic activity, and representing your business and domain honestly.

 4. You Have an Instagram Business or Creator Account